Hierarchical symmetry selects log-Poisson cascades: classification, uniqueness, and stability: Introduction

 \section{Introduction}

 Multiplicative cascades model the successive fragmentation of a conserved quantity across scales and arise in fully developed turbulence \cite{K62,Man74}, rainfall, finance, and other settings exhibiting intermittent, scale-invariant fluctuations.
-The mathematical foundations of multiplicative cascades were established by Kahane and Peyri\`ere~\cite{KP76}; see also Barral and Mandelbrot~\cite{BM02} for later developments.
+The mathematical foundations of multiplicative cascades were established by Kahane and Peyri\`ere~\cite{KP76}; see Barral and Mandelbrot~\cite{BM02} and Bacry and Muzy~\cite{BM03} for the modern discrete and continuous theories.
 The statistical properties of a cascade are encoded in the scaling exponents $\zeta_p$ of the structure functions $S_p(\ell) = \langle |\Phi(\ell)|^p \rangle \sim \ell^{\zeta_p}$.
 A central question is: \emph{which probability distributions on the cascade multiplier $W$ are compatible with observed scaling laws?}

 Kolmogorov~\cite{K62} proposed log-normal multipliers, leading to quadratic scaling exponents.
 Z.-S.~She and L\'ev\^eque~\cite{SL94} introduced a hierarchical symmetry for the scaling exponents and derived a different, log-Poisson exponent formula that has since shown excellent agreement with experimental data.
 Dubrulle~\cite{Dub94} independently identified the log-Poisson form.
 Z.-S.~She and Waymire~\cite{SW95} used the L\'evy--Khintchine representation to argue that this symmetry selects log-Poisson within the log-infinitely-divisible family; Dubrulle and Graner~\cite{DG96} reached a similar conclusion via symmetry groups.
 These works provided compelling physical arguments but did not supply rigorous proofs.
 Z.-S.~She and Zhang~\cite{SZ09} subsequently proposed that the hierarchical symmetry is \emph{universal}---applicable not only to turbulence but to general multi-scale fluctuation systems including MHD turbulence, natural image statistics, and biological signals---and should serve as a standard analytical framework.
 The present paper supplies the rigorous mathematical foundation for this program.